How to Level A Mobile Home | Full Water Level Instructions for Home Owners.

 One particular instance where this is the case is when the supporting piers of my home are being set to the same level.

-Sometimes these piers can be a considerable distance apart, on an 80 foot long double wide home the long diagonal distance is over 90 feet.
+Sometimes these foundation piers can be a considerable distance apart, on an 80 foot long double wide home the long diagonal distance is over 90 feet.
 There is no clear path underneath the home that would allow the use of a laser level, air conditioning ducts, plumbing pipes, I beams and other piers would obstruct the beam.

 Is a water Level Accurate Enough For This Use?